Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: BCS Theory with correlated wave functions

 where $\alpha$ is a numerical constant.
 Among others, the polarization correction discussed by Gorkov \cite{Gorkov} has this structure.
 Inserting the above expansion in (\ref{eq:GapApprox}) changes the pre-factor to

 In other words, to the extent that an expansion in powers of $(\a0\KF)$ is legitimate, all of these corrections just lead to a modified, but universal, pre-factor in Eq. (\ref{eq:GapLowdens}).
 This does not apply to the finite-range correction of the pairing interaction in the relevant regime $k\le\KF$.
-One would, of course, expect that this finite-range correction is of the same order of magnitude but its value depends, as we shall see, on details of the interaction.
+One would, of course, expect that this finite-range correction is of the same order of magnitude.
+We shall see in Sec. \ref{ssec:bcs} that its value depends, on details of the interaction.
 Hence, we conclude that the exponential behavior of Eq. (\ref{eq:GapLowdens}) is universal whereas the pre-factor is not.